Art-Pacific home | Site map | Guide to artifacts > New Guinea artifacts >

 Figure 3: Ignas laying out a panel at the Mt.
 Hagen Show.

-Some of the Kambots do travel outside of the East Sepik Province.
+Some Kambots do travel outside of the East Sepik Province.
 These panels were painted for the Haus Kulture at the l987 Mt.
 Hagen Show in the Highlands.

 The master painters got up early before everyone else to do their layout and fine detail work without distraction.
 During the day, as people watched, they filled in the colors.
 Each older man brought a young apprentice, usually a relative, to learn and continue the tradition and to also have the experience of the world outside of the village.